| |

 Wet and spray blocking do not work because they do not apply heat, only water.

-To learn more about blocking please see this tutorial here – Blocking Knits – How To Block Knitting Guide
+To learn more about blocking, please see this tutorial here – Blocking Knits – How To Block Knitting Guide

 Crochet Claire's shawl from Outlander

-Share your work with us…
+Could you share your work with us…

-I love seeing your finished projects!
+I love seeing your finished projects on social media.

-If you enjoyed making the pattern, I’d love to see yours on Instagram, be sure to tag me @handylittleme or #handylittleme to be featured.
+If you enjoyed making the Outlander shawl crochet pattern, I’d love to see yours on Instagram, be sure to tag me @handylittleme or #handylittleme to be featured.

-If you are on Facebook, stop over to the handylittleme Facebook group and share a photo!
+If you are on Facebook, stop over to the handylittleme Facebook group and share a photo.

 I’d love to see your work!